Nat34/Projects/php.md

 1. Declare the function by giving the function  a name that reflects what the function does
 2. Specify the variable after the function name, inside the parentheses with the reference sign on the variable.

+Passing a variable by reference to a function allows the function to modify the variable.

 ```
 function functionName(&$a) {